cisco/mindmeld/docs/source/userguide/getting_started.rst

 .. code-block:: shell

-  export USERNAME=<Your CEC Username>
+  export USERNAME=<Username>
-  curl -s -u $USERNAME https://mindmeld.com/docs/scripts/mmworkbench_init.sh > mmworkbench_init.sh
+  curl -s https://mindmeld.com/docs/scripts/mmworkbench_init.sh > mmworkbench_init.sh
-  if [[ `file -b mmworkbench_init.sh` =~ Bourne* ]]; then source mmworkbench_init.sh; else echo Your password is incorrect; fi

-Notes on each line:
+  source mmworkbench_init.sh

+Notes:

 #.
-Remember to modify the USERNAME to your actual CEC username.
+Remember to modify the ``Username`` to your actual mindmeld.com username.
 #.
-Downloads the setup script - you will be prompted for your MindMeld Learning Center password.
+You will be prompted to enter your mindmeld.com password.
 #.
-Runs the setup script - you will be prompted for your password again.
+This creates two configuration files: ``~/.pip/pip.conf`` and ``~/.mmworkbench/config``.
+Previous files will be overwritten.
+#.
+If you enter an incorrect password, run the last command again.

-Proceed to :ref:`installing Workbench <getting_started_install_workbench>`.
+Proceed to :ref:`Install Workbench <getting_started_install_workbench>`.

 Manual Configuration